 - Cook on high for 2 minutes while stirring constantly until the meat is no longer pink.
 Pro tip - the high heat will sear the meat on all sides keeping the pieces moist inside.

-- Next, add ½ cup water and let come to a boil.
-Cover the pan, lower the heat, and let simmer on medium-low until the lamb is cooked to fork-tender.Pro tip - If necessary add a little more water as needed.
-Alternatively, you can add 1 cup of water and cook it with gravy.
+- Next, add ½ cup water and let comes to a boil.
+Cover the pan, lower the heat, and let simmer on low until the lamb is cooked to fork-tender, about 1½ to 2 hours.Pro tip - The meat will release its juices, but If necessary, add more water to prevent it from sticking to the bottom.

-- When the lamb is fork-tender taste and adjust the seasoning.
-Garnish with fresh herbs like cilantro.½ cup Cilantro
+- When the lamb is fork-tender, taste and adjust the seasoning.
+Garnish with fresh herbs like cilantro.
+You can also sprinkle some garam masala and fennel powder for added flavor.½ cup Cilantro

 - Enjoy!